Saturday, November 16, 2019

 Keep your mailing address up-to-date at MyNewSchool.
 All official university mailings will be sent to this address.

 and visits.
 Orientation introduces students to safety, health and wellness, transportation, academic support and expectations, technical support and facilities, working on campus, and much more!
 Dates and times are subject to change.
-University housing move-in is on Monday, August 19, 2019.
-The first day of classes is Monday, August 26, 2019.
+University housing move-in is on Monday, August 24, 2020.

 Students may purchase the materials that they will need during their first year at Parsons Paris before arriving on campus or during orientation.
 The stores in Paris listed below generally have the required supplies.
 If you have any questions about the

 All first-year students will receive a subscription to Adobe Creative Cloud, which is provided by the university at no additional cost.
 The

 subscription gives you access to all the programs you'll need for your courses.
 You will be required to use the Creative Cloud version of Adobe programs for your coursework, and your instructors will use Creative Cloud software in the classroom.
 The

 software subscription will be available when you arrive on campus, so please do not sign up for membership in advance.